GoodBooks

 GoodBooks were an English indie rock band from Sevenoaks in Kent.
 They first received media attention upon releasing their self-published EP Valves and Robots in June 2005.

-The band signed to Transgressive Records in late 2005 for one single (bassist Christopher Porter has the date the band signed their record deal tattooed on his left wrist) and released "Walk With Me" in April, before being signed by Columbia Records shortly after.
+The band signed to Transgressive Records in late 2005 for one single and released "Walk With Me" in April, before being signed by Columbia Records shortly after.
 GoodBooks disbanded after their last gig on 28 June 2009.

 The name GoodBooks was suggested to Max Cooke at a gig by the children's TV presenter Holly Willoughby.

 History

-GoodBooks's evolution began when Max Cooke and Leo von Bülow-Quirk started doing Beatles covers in their attic when they were 8.
+GoodBooks' evolution began when Max Cooke and Leo von Bülow-Quirk started doing Beatles covers in their attic when they were 8.
 It took till 2001 for the band to take shape when at Sevenoaks School in Kent, Cooke and von Bülow-Quirk came together with Chris Porter and JP Duncan to form The Fingerprints.
 The Fingerprints set about their musical career by self-recording two albums; Cards on the Table, Clothes on the Floor and Miranda.
 Tracks such as "Tangerine" appeared on local radio stations such as BBC Radio Kent and KMFM.
 The band also started gigging locally in the South-East during this time, with regular gigs at the Tunbridge Wells Forum helping them to develop a modest regional fanbase, performing in front of 8,000 people on one eventful Christmas.

 The Fingerprints disbanded in late 2004 when their bassist left.
 The band decided to continue as a four-piece and on the day of their first rehearsal "Walk With Me" was created.
 The band continued to write more songs but this time they had a maturer more electronic-influenced sound.
 The sessions created tracks for the Valves and Robots EP such as "Passchendaele" and "Isabella" which not only became fan favourites but impressed influential members of the industry and in late 2005 the band signed a deal for a one-off single with indie label Transgressive Records.